Conflict of Interest Policy

 Addressing a conflict of interest

-The Executive Director shall set and enforce administrative policies for library employees that address conflict of interest.
+The Executive Director shall set and enforce administrative policies for staff that address conflict of interest.
 Such policies shall be developed in accordance with Washington State law.

 Associated Policies and Laws